ternaustralia/linkeddata-site/information-models/tern-ontology/cookbook/tern_attribute.md

 The AusPlots Rangelands survey protocol collects soil bulk density measurements by obtaining undisturbed soil using the "core" method.
 The sampler, or tool used to collect the soil is a bulk density ring with a specific volume.
 The soil is also collected at different depths.

-The below RDF example showcases how the [tern:Attribute](/viewers/tern-ontology?uri=https://w3id.org/tern/ontologies/tern/Attribute) class is used to capture the soil depth where a sampling event occurred and the volume of the soil ring used to collect the soil sample.
+The below RDF example showcases how the [tern:Attribute](/viewers/tern-ontology?uri=https://w3id.org/tern/ontologies/tern/Attribute) class is used to capture the soil sampling depth of the sampling event and the volume of the soil ring used to collect the soil sample.

 ```turtle {11-21,23-33}
 ex:sampling-1 a tern:Sampling ;